| Romans 9:18-21 states: "Therefore hath he mercy

 Jesus Christ ever speaks in such a way to the objects of His

+special love and electing grace!
 2. The second aspect of Arminian error is the teaching

 that God saw something good in man, i.e., repentance and